frankybone/TromboneChords/README.md

 <h2>Goals</h2>
 <p>
-The project was born with a didactic purpose and is designed for beginner students who approach the study of the trombone.
-The choice of this particular instrument is linked to the fact that we both play the trombone.
-The game is based on chords and has both a theoretical and practical implication since the student practices both in recognizing the notes that make up the different chords and in playing the intervals, and therefore correctly associate the positions of the trombone's coulisse to the various notes.<br>
+The project was born with a didactic purpose and is designed for beginner students who approach the study of the trombone (we chose this particular instrument beacuase we both play it).
+This game is based on chords and has both a theoretical and practical implication since the student practices both in recognizing the notes that make up the different chords and in playing the intervals, so in this way can practice associating correctly the positions of the trombone's coulisse to the various notes.<br>
 Since the game has a didactic purpose, when the student is unable to play the notes that make up a certain chord, the program prints a staff on the screen on which the correct notes are reported and, under each note, the corresponding position of the trombone's coulisse is indicated.
 </p>